 “To maintain the current balance, the ccNSO Council strongly advises the Nominating Committee not to appoint members who are directly or indirectly associated with a ccTLD manager (either as a Board member, employee, or advisor) nor Board member or employee of a Regional Organisation.”

-Council's view (none dissenting) is that your Committee’s proposed selection directly contravenes this requirement, notwithstanding despite the clear and explicit assurance we received in 2012 from the then Chair of the Nominating Committee that the Committee would be “avoiding any member already belonging to the cc TLD management participating in the ccNSO”.
+Council's view (none dissenting) is that your Committee’s proposed selection directly contravenes this requirement, notwithstanding the clear and explicit assurance we received in 2012 from the then Chair of the Nominating Committee that the Committee would be “avoiding any member already belonging to the cc TLD management participating in the ccNSO”.

 Your selection is on the Board of Directors of the Canadian Internet Registration Authority (CIRA).
 CIRA is responsible for the management of the .ca (Canada) ccTLD.
 This contravenes the above quoted criterion that a Councillor selected by NomCom not be a board member or employee of, or advisor to, a ccTLD manager.